witkovsky/CharFunTool/README.md

 To use CharFunTool in MATLAB, you will need to add the `CharFunTool` directory to the MATLAB path as above.

+## Option 3: Get it from MATLAB File Exchange

 [![View CharFunTool: The Characteristic Functions Toolbox on File Exchange](https://www.mathworks.com/matlabcentral/images/matlab-file-exchange.svg)](https://www.mathworks.com/matlabcentral/fileexchange/64400-charfuntool-the-characteristic-functions-toolbox)

 Getting started